-KPB's mission is to promote a clean and healthy environment by increasing knowledge and utilization of the reduce, reuse, recycling philosophy, providing anti-litter and recycling education and fostering community pride through active participation in special events such as cleanup and beautification projects.
-KPB has a contract with the City and provides outreach community services that complement services provided by the PWD and benefit residents throughout the City.
+KPB's mission is to promote a clean and healthy environment by increasing knowledge and utilization of the reduce, reuse, recycling philosophy.
+They also provide anti-litter and recycling education and foster community pride through active participation in special events such as cleanup and beautification projects.
+KPB has a contract with the City and provides outreach community services to complement the efforts of the PWD to benefit residents throughout the City (keepphxbeautiful.org).